Frequently Asked Questions About Adoption

 meetings, then training may be provided and a family home study

 will be completed.
-Cost is dependent on whether you choose to go
+Some cost is dependent on whether you choose to go

-through a state child welfare agency or a private child placing
+through a state child welfare agency or a private child placement

-In any case, before you can adopt you will need to have a current
+In either case, before you can adopt you will need to have a current

 (within a year) home study.
 The home study fully explores your motivation